jamie082/encrypt_py/README.md

-# Modules used
+# Technologies Used
-use getopt -- C-style parser for command line options
+getopt - C-style parser for command line options Python 3.9.6

 # Info about the Software